 Group life has two things going for it:

-- It's easy to qualify for coverage.
+- It’s easy to qualify for coverage.
 Unlike an individual life insurance policy, where you might be rejected, group life coverage is guaranteed and there are no medical questions.
-The insurer bases the premium on the risk of the group as a whole and considers such factors as the ratio of women to men, members' ages and the kind of work they do.
+The insurer bases the premium on the risk of the group as a whole and considers such factors as the ratio of women to men, members’ ages and the kind of work they perform.

 - When offered as part of a basic benefits package, the coverage is often free to the employee, with higher levels of coverage available at group rates.

 Free life insurance is a great deal, but think of group life as a supplement, versus a replacement, for an individual life insurance policy.
 Experts generally advise against relying solely on employer-provided group life for protection because you don’t control the policy; the employer does.